“Every initiative, every activity is a space for transforming the whole”Monica Sharma

 - Listening, and the exercise of co-shaping complex narratives;

 - Action, and how we engage with our allies and ambassadors towards societal transformations.

-Each Living Library session will begin with a moderated panel discussion with Pernilla Glaser, that carefully draws out the complexities of the different ways of approaching and doing justice to decolonising climate change in just and equitable settings.
+Each Living Library session will begin with a moderated panel discussion with Pernilla Glaser, that carefully draws out the complexities of the different themes.
 Following this, the audience will be invited to reflect together in a workshop-style format to share their own considerations of these subjects.
 The moderated conversation portion will be recorded and shared on social media.